johnstrand/squawk-react/README.md

 **Note**: Starting with 4.0, Squawk targets ES2017.
 If you have to support a browser that doesn't support ES2017, you'll have to use appropriate polyfills.

+**Note**: Starting with 4.1, Squawk has a different system for handling tracking subscriptions, see the documentation below.

 ## [Find it on npm](https://www.npmjs.com/package/squawk-react)

 Or just add it to your project with `npm i --save squawk-react`